oaljoundi/CBL-Mariner/docs/index.md

 Mariner adopts a customer-centric approach and we collaborate with our customers to remove roadblocks, collect feedback and provide necessary packages and support.
-To get consult a professional contact [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)
+To consult a professional contact [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)

 ## Key Capabilities Of Mariner Linux

-Mariner provides many of the traditional benefits of using Linux and in addition to that Mariner also provides hardened security and efficient lifecycle management.
+Mariner provides many of the traditional benefits of using Linux.
+In addition to that, Mariner also provides hardened security and efficient lifecycle management.

 * **Mariner core**